William P. Boswell Professor of World Politics of Peace and War; Co-Director, China and the World Program (CWP), Faculty Chair, MPP Program

 - International Relations of East Asia

-is the William P. Boswell Professor of World Politics of Peace and War and Director of the China and the World Program at Princeton University.
+is William P. Boswell Professor of World Politics of Peace and War and Director of the China and the World Program at Princeton University.
 At Princeton he is also faculty director of the Masters of Public Policy Program and the Truman Scholars Program.
 From 2006-2008 he served as Deputy Assistant Secretary of State for East Asian and Pacific Affairs with responsibility for relations with China, Taiwan, and Mongolia.
 His research and teaching focus on China’s foreign relations, the international relations of East Asia, and international security.
 His most recent book, The China Challenge: Shaping the Choices of a Rising Power (W.W.
-Norton, 2015) was an editors’ choice at the New York Times Book Review and was selected as “Book of the Week” on CNN”s Fareed Zakaria GPS.
+Norton) was an editors’ choice at the New York Times Book Review, a “Book of the Week” on CNN”s Fareed Zakaria GPS, and the Arthur Ross Book Award Silver Medalist for 2016 at the Council on Foreign Relations.
 Before arriving at Princeton in 2003, Professor Christensen taught at Cornell University and MIT.
 He received his B.A. with honors in History from Haverford College, M.A. in International Relations from the University of Pennsylvania, and Ph.D. in Political Science from Columbia University.
-He has served on the Board of Directors and the Executive Committee of the National Committee on U.S.-China Relations, as co-editor of the International History and Politics series at Princeton University Press, and as the Chair of the Editorial Board of the Nancy B. Tucker and Warren I. Cohen Book Series on the United States in Asia at Columbia University Press.
-He is a member of the Academic Advisory Board for the Schwarzman Scholars Program.
+He has served on the Board of Directors and the Executive Committee of the National Committee on U.S.-China Relations, as co-editor of the International History and Politics series at Princeton University Press, and as a member of the Academic Advisory Committee for the Schwarzman Scholars Program.
+He is currently the Chair of the Editorial Board of the Nancy B. Tucker and Warren I. Cohen Book Series on the United States in Asia at Columbia University Press.
 Professor Christensen is a life member of the Council on Foreign Relations and a Non-Resident Senior Scholar at the Brookings Institution.
 In 2002 he was presented with a Distinguished Public Service Award by the United States Department of State.